simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  1997-11-04
+<br />**Date image released:**  2013-02-07
+<br />**This image is owned by:**  Barden Ridge Observatory
-<br />**Title of the image:**  Blue Stragglers in Globular Clusters
+<br />**Title of the image:**  Comet Lemmon near the South Celestial Pole
-<br />**Description for the image:**  This old dog is doing new tricks.
-On the left is ancient globular cluster 47 Tucanae which formed many billions of years ago.
-On the right is a closeup of its dense stellar center by the Hubble Space Telescope, released last week.
-Circled are mysterious stars called "blue stragglers."
-Stars as bright and blue as blue stragglers live short lives, much shorter than the age of the host globular cluster itself.
-But this contradicts evidence that globular cluster stars formed all at once.
-Although this problem has been known for almost 50 years, a mass and spin rate for a blue straggler was first published last Saturday.
-This new information indicates that BSS 19 was rejuvenated by two orbiting stars slowly coalescing , and not by a dramatic collision.
+<br />**Description for the image:**  Currently sweeping through southern skies, Comet Lemmon (C/2012 F6) was named for its discovery last year as part of the Mount Lemmon (Arizona) Survey.
+Brighter than expected but still just below naked-eye visibility, Comet Lemmon sports a stunning lime green coma and faint divided tail in this telescopic image from February 4.
+The greenish tint comes from the coma's diatomic C2 gas fluorescing in sunlight.
+Captured from an observatory near Sydney, Australia, the color composite is constructed from a series of individual exposures registered on the comet.
+Across the 1 degree wide field of view, the star trails are a consequence of the comet's relatively rapid motion against the background of stars near the South Celestial Pole.
+Moving north, the comet should grow brighter, reaching a peak (3rd magnitude or so) when it is closest to the Sun in late March.
+By early April it should be visible from the northern hemisphere.
+Of course, this year Comet Lemmon may be just another pretty comet as skygazers on planet Earth also eagerly anticipate views of Comet PANSTARRS and Comet ISON.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/9711/bluestrag_hst_big.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1302/Lemm4febSUMward.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).